totallyRonja/lancer-cheatsheet/combat/reactions.md

 When you OVERWATCH, you control and defend the space around your mech from enemy incursion through pilot skill, reflexes, or finely tuned subsystems. (you dont need to overwatch actively, you can always use the reaction if the trigger is met unless you already used it once inbetween your turns)

 Unless specified otherwise, all weapons default to 1 THREAT💢.
-- Trigger: A hostile character starts any movement (including BOOST and other actions) inside one of your weapons’ THREAT.
+- Trigger: A hostile character starts any movement (including BOOST and other actions) inside one of your weapons’ THREAT💢.
 - Effect: Trigger OVERWATCH, immediately using that weapon to SKIRMISH against that character as a reaction, before they move.